timlam007/Java-maven-project/README.md

 # Java-maven-project
 # cd java-maven-project
 #mvn clean install
-For run in the docker run these commands

 #To build our Docker image using the Dockerfile, run:
 #docker build -t my-maven-docker-project.jar .